benemichel/-udacity_cpp_capstone_snake_game_project/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Rubric Points Covered

+### Loops, Functions, I/O
+1. The project demonstrates an understanding of C++ functions and control structures.
+  - uses multiple loops, conditionals etc. as well as basic I/O, programm is clearly organized into functions (Game::PlaceMines)
+2. The project reads data from a file and process the data, or the program writes data to a file.
+  - Program uses a fiel to store the highscore.
+Data is read at each beginning of a game and written after it has stopped.
+(See highscore.cpp)
+3. The project accepts user input and processes the input.
+  - Program uses keyboard direction keys for steering the snake.

+### Object Oriented Programming
+1. The project uses Object Oriented Programming techniques.
+  - Used provided classes and created HighScore class.
+2. Classes use appropriate access specifiers for class members.
+  - Used provided classes and created HighScore class, all members of additonally created classes provide explicit access specifiers. (e.g. _highScore as private member),
+3. Class constructors utilize member initialization lists.
+  - See highscore.h
+4. Classes abstract implementation details from their interfaces.
+  - Used minimal interfaces and encapsulation.
+All functions document their effects through clear and speaking function names.
+5. Classes encapsulate behavior.
+  - see 4.

+### Memory Management
+1. The project makes use of references in function declarations.
+  - e.g. Renderer::Render(...
+SDL_Point const &food ...)

+### Concurrency
+Concurrency was not used.
+This is a simple program.
+A good approach to software engineering is avoiding over-engineering by using more complex techniques only were applicable and favorable.

 ## CC Attribution-ShareAlike 4.0 International